FAIR AI Models in High Energy Physics: Discussion and conclusion

 \section{Discussion and conclusion}

-We have proposed a practical definition of findable, accessible, interoperable, and reusable (FAIR) principles for artificial intelligence (AI) models.
-To promote adherence to these principles, we introduced a FAIR AI project template.
-We demonstrated how to implement a concrete example of a FAIR AI model in experimental high energy physics following this template.
-We studied the robustness of these FAIR AI models and their portability across hardware architectures and software frameworks, and reported new insights on the interpretability of AI predictions by studying the interplay between FAIR datasets and AI models.
+We have proposed a practical definition of findable, accessible, interoperable, and reusable (FAIR) principles for machine learning (ML) and artificial intelligence (AI) models in experimental high energy physics (HEP).
+To promote adherence to these principles, we have introduced a FAIR AI project template and demonstrated how to implement this template with a model to identify Higgs bosons decaying to bottom quarks.
+We studied the robustness of this FAIR AI model and its portability across hardware architectures and software frameworks, and reported new insights on the interpretability of AI predictions, by studying the interplay between FAIR datasets and AI models.

-These studies represent a first step toward a FAIR ecosystem of data and AI models that enables and streamlines automated AI-driven scientific discovery.
-Future work in this space should address outstanding issues, such as providing documentation in a machine-readable way, as well as the development of standardized application programming interfaces (APIs) for federating searching, accessing, and interoperating FAIR AI models hosted on different platforms, such as GitHub, DLHub, AI Model Share, and HuggingFace.
-We also stress that FAIR is a minimum but not everything that is required to set a ``golden standard'' for shareable, reproducible, and extendable scientific AI research.
-Nonetheless, we champion the adoption of this FAIR AI model standard as a current step that others can take today to advance research in high energy physics and beyond.
+These studies represent a step towards a FAIR ecosystem of data and AI models to enable and streamline automated AI-driven scientific discovery across disciplines~\cite{huerta2022fair}.
+Future work in this area will need to address many outstanding issues, such as providing documentation in a machine-readable way, as well as the development of standardized application programming interfaces (APIs) for federating searching, accessing, and interoperating AI models hosted on different platforms, such as GitHub, DLHub, AI Model Share, and HuggingFace.
+We also stress that the FAIR principles outlined in this paper are by no means an exhaustive prescription for shareable, reproducible, and extendable scientific AI research.
+Nonetheless, we recommend the adoption of this FAIR AI model standard to advance HEP research.